 Historic heritage features on school sites

-As a board of trustees, you may have features of historic heritage importance at your school.
-It’s important to know how to identify these and the best way to look after them.
-The Ministry has guidelines to help you.
+You may have features of historic heritage importance at your school.
+Boards need to know how to recognise these and the best way to look after them.
+Our guidelines can help you.

 Historic heritage features at your school could include: